 One of the significant obstacles of applying for work in an international environment is the cultural difference present in your application.
 Depending on where you would like to work and live, you should prepare for some adjustments to your personal and professional life.

-The same rule applies to your resume and the subsequent application form you will present as your official ticket to international employment.
+The same rule applies to your resume and the subsequent application form you will present as your official ticket to international employers.
 Not everyone will be welcoming of foreigners, no matter the country you target.
-People in China, Russia, Germany or Greece may not be interested in hiring someone from India, Japan, Spain or even the USA.
+People in China, Russia, Germany, or Greece may not be interested in hiring someone from India, Japan, Spain, or even the USA.